 Supplier metrics should be captured about monthly.
 Use Year-to-Date aggregates to track performance over time.

 Remember the essential purpose of your scorecard

-As you rollout a new measurement tool, it can be tempting to expand it quickly, adding new measures.
+As you roll out a new measurement tool, it can be tempting to expand it quickly, adding new measures.
 It can also be tempting to use the scorecard for a range of purposes from internal vendor selection to negotiation to RFP selection and so on.
-But, remember your initial top objectives.
+But remember your initial top objectives.
 Make sure you have hit these objectives cleanly and completely before expanding.
-Likely , when you expand your applications will require new data and changes to your supplier scorecard composition.
+It’s likely that when you expand, your applications will require new data and changes to your supplier scorecard composition.